-One of the defining films of the French New Wave, it is the story of Antoine Doinel, a misunderstood adolescent in Paris who struggles with his parents and teachers due to his rebellious behavior.
-It is François Truffaut’ debut as director, and stars Jean-Pierre Léaud, Albert Rémy, and Claire Maurier.
+One of the defining films of the French New Wave, it is the story of Antoine Doinel, an adolescent in Paris who struggles with his parents and teachers because of his rebellious behavior.
+It is François Truffaut’s debut as director.

 Finding Vivian Maier (2013)

-An amazing improbable saga of John Maloof’s discovery of Vivian Maier—unraveling a mysterious tale through her documentary films, photographs, odd collections and personal accounts from people who knew her.
+An amazing story about John Maloof’s discovery of Vivian Maier — through her documentary films, photographs, and people who knew her.